form-js/forms.js/CONTRIBUTING.md

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

+To quickly reproduce the bug you can use the [forms.js codepen template!](https://codepen.io/pen?template=zYeXvMm)

 **Great Bug Reports** tend to have:

 - A quick summary and/or background